ysmood/use-node/README.md

 use-node -i
 ```

-On macOS you need to do this before you can run the `use-node` binary:
+On macOS you might need to do below to trust the binary before run it:

 ```bash
 xattr -r -d com.apple.quarantine /path/to/use-node